Michael-Williams49/latex-report-template/README.md

 - `fancyhdr`: Used for customizing headers and footers.
 - `titlesec`: Enables the customization of section titles.
 - `hyperref`: Remove the ugly red box around references.
 - `bookmark`: Automatically add bookmarks to PDF file according to sections, subsections, etc.
+- `mathptmx`: Use `Times New Roman` font for math expressions for better readability.

 ### Optional Packages